 Made of a stitched PVC outer & a ‘fibreboard’ inner?
 The original Arrowsmith items are so expensive, if you can find one in reasonable order.
 And, not the best quality, but they were made in the 60s & a modest extra for your new F Frame then.
 It’s amazing how some have survived in fact!

-Of course you can have custom made leather bags, but you could buy a couple of good F frames for the same sum.
+Of course you can have custom made leather bags, but you could buy a couple of good F frame bicycles for the same sum.

-I thought to try some of my own ideas.
+We thought to try some of our own ideas.
 Currently got 3 in process, learning as we go: ) Front & rear in various sizes.

 The basic idea is to have a good quality stiff, strong, easily removable box for both ends which suits/fits/melds with the unique shape of the racks.
 With a weatherproof removable cover.